misoboute/instmeas/README.md

 ## More Details
-Each measurement definition takes an assembly listing as input, repeats the listing 1024 times, surrounds the repeated listing by two CPU time measurements (using `RDTSC`), and calculates the CPU time difference.
-Then, whole cycle of measuring CPU time for the repeated listing is run 1024 times adding the runtime of each cycle to a sum.
-This means that the original listing is run 1024 * 1024 times.
+Each measurement definition takes an assembly listing as input, repeats the listing _2 ^ 14_ times, surrounds the repeated listing by two CPU time measurements (using `RDTSC`), and calculates the CPU time difference.
+To disable the repetition of the listing before inserting it between the timing fences, define the macro `INSTRUCTION_MEASUREMENT_NO_REPEAT_LISTING` before including the header.
+Then, the whole cycle of measuring CPU time for the repeated listing is executed _2 ^ 14_ times adding the runtime of each cycle to a sum.
+Also, during each cycle, an empty set of timing fences.
+That is, in each cycle, apart from the actual measurement operation (mark start time, run the repeated listing, mark end time), we also execute all the instructions that are required for the measurement only.
+We take this to be the measurement overhead in each cycle.
+Therefore, during each cycle we subtract the overhead measurement from the total sum.
+This means that the original listing is run 2 ^ 28 times.
 The final sum is divided by this number to yield a floating point value denoting the average number of CPU cycles that the listing takes.
+Also to change the number of times to run the measurement cycle, define the macro `INSTRUCTION_MEASUREMENT_NUM_RUN_REPS` to the desired value before including the header.

 When adding new measurement definitions using the `INSTRUCTION_MEASUREMENT_DEFINE` macro, three arguments are needed.
 The first